mikeywaites/kim/docs/source/user/quickstart.rst

 .. module:: kim.mapper

 Eager to get going?
-This page gives an introduction in getting started with Kim.
+This page gives an introduction to getting started with Kim.

 First, make sure that: